A Statement of British Values

 British Traditions and Heritage

-We celebrate the role of Britain both historically and in the present.
 We want pupils to have knowledge of and be proud of their British heritage and the cultural and historical traditions that we are renowned for the world over.
 This involves celebrating Royal events, Remembrance Day, festivals such as Harvest, Christmas, Easter (alongside those from other cultures such as Eid, Diwali and Chinese New Year, for example).
 We visit the local church to mark these celebrations and more including the central coalition for school partnership events.

 The children visit places of cultural significance locally such as Lullingstone Roman Villa and numerous places of interest in London, not forgetting our close location to the Pilgrims Way!